languagetool-org/languagetool-org.github.io/software-that-supports-languagetool-as-a-plug-in-or-add-on.md

 ## Archive

-Add-ons that haven't been updated for quite some time and that seem to be unmaintained:
+Add-ons that haven't been updated for quite some time and that seem to be **unmaintained**:

 * [LanguageTool for Android (source)](https://github.com/Softcatala/LanguageToolAndroidService)
 * [LanguageTool for Visual Studio Code](https://marketplace.visualstudio.com/items?itemName=adamvoss.vscode-languagetool) ([source](https://github.com/adamvoss/vscode-languagetool))